Submodular Learning and Covering with Response-Dependent Costs: Introduction

 We study the achievable approximation guarantees in the setting of response-dependence costs, and characterize the dependence of this approximation factor on the properties of the cost function.
 We propose a natural generalization of the greedy algorithm of \citet{GuilloryBi10} to the response-dependent setting, and provide two approximation guarantees.
 The first guarantee holds whenever the algorithm's objective describes an active learning problem.
 We term such objectives \emph{learning objectives}.
 The second guarantee holds for general objectives, under a mild condition.
 In each case, the approximation guarantees depend on a property of the cost function, and we show that this dependence is necessary for any greedy algorithm.
 Thus, this fully characterizes the relationship between the cost function and the approximation guarantee achievable by a greedy algorithm.
 We further report experiments that demonstrate the achieved cost improvement.

 Response-dependent costs has been previously studied in specific cases of active learning, assuming there are only two possible labels \citep{SabatoSaSr13,SabatoSaSr15,SaettlerLaCi14,SaettlerLaCi15}.
 In \citet{KapoorHoBa07} this setting is also mentioned in the context of active learning.
 Our work is more general: First, it addresses general objective functions and not only specific active learning settings.
 Our results indicate that the active learning setting and the general setting are inherently different.
-Second, it is not limited to settings with two possible responses.
-As we show below, previous guarantees for two responses do not generalize to tight guarantees for cases with more than two responses.
-We thus develop new proof techniques that allow deriving these tighter bounds.
+Second, our analysis is not limited to settings with two possible responses.
+As we show below, a straightforward generalization of previous guarantees for two responses to more than two responses results in loose bounds.
+We thus develop new proof techniques that allow deriving tighter bounds.

+The paper is structured as follows.
+Definitions and preliminaries are given in \secref{setting}.
+We show a natural generalization of the greedy algorithm to response-dependent costs in \secref{gen}.
+We provide tight approximation bounds for the greedy algorithm, and matching lower bounds, in \secref{tight}.
+Experiments are reported in \secref{exp}.
+We conclude in \secref{conclusion}.